dostonhamrakulov/Datenbaken-RSS-reader-project/README.md

 **16 June 2019**
 * [X] - updating number of Feeds of a provider
 * [X] - updating Latest_record_date of a provider(it means taking a publishedDate of latest web_feed and inserting into the provider)
+* [X] - update providers of a user based on his/her update-period

 ## Additional Tasks: